8BitRain/Payper/README.md

 5. Select the correct build number and click done
 6. Click `Save` in the top right
 7. Click `Submit for Review` right next to the `Save` button

-8. In a couple days time Apple will either accept or reject this app version; if they reject it, fix the bug(s) and follow these steps again; if they accept it, click the `Release to App Store` button
+In a couple days time Apple will either accept or reject this app version; if they reject it, fix the bug(s) and follow these steps again; if they accept it, click the `Release to App Store` button

 ### Deploy a CodePush update
-CodePush allows us to update the app on user's devices without going through Apple.
+CodePush allows us to update the app on users' devices without going through Apple.
 Every time the app launches it checks CodePush's servers for any updates; if an update is available, it installs it and relaunches the app immediately.

-This method should be used for urgent updates, such as bug fixes, or for important and time-sensitive feature additions.
+To release a CodePush update, run this from the Payper root directory:
 ```
 $  code-push release-react PayperV2 ios -d Production
 ```

+This method should be used for urgent updates, such as bug fixes, or for important and time-sensitive feature additions.
 Full react-native-code-push documentation can be found [here](https://github.com/Microsoft/react-native-code-push).